vesavvo/design_patterns/markdown/examples/observer.md

 The `UserData` class, which is a subclass of `Observable`, has methods `setSelected()` and `isSelected()` that superficially look as regular setter and getter methods.
 However, the `setSelected()` method also calls the `notifyObservers()` method of the superclass.
 The `notifyObservers()` method calls the `update()` method of each observer in the list of observers.

-Note that
-- UserData is a subclass of the Observable abstract class.
-- ObservingCheckBox implements the Observer interface.

 The following class diagram shows the classes and their relationships:

 ```mermaid